2025 Essential guidance: Frequently asked questions (FAQs)

 Question 56: I have not received an email from Pearson VUE, what should I do?

 Details for all eligible applicants who have applied to Public Health ST1 will be sent to Pearson VUE shortly before bookings for the assessment centre open.
 You will then receive instructions on how to create your Pearson VUE account.
-If you are approved to sit the assessment centre, then please note that bookings will open on Wednesday 20 December 2023.
+If you are approved to sit the assessment centre, then please note that bookings will open from Wednesday 18 December 2024.

 Question 57: I have received the email from Pearson VUE, but I am unable to book a test centre, what should I do?

-Booking will open at 9am on Wednesday 20 December 2023.
+Booking will open from 9am on Wednesday 18 December 2024.
 You will not be able to book a test centre before this date and you will only be able to book if we have confirmed your application was eligible.

 Question 58: I have declared a reasonable adjustment on my application form.
 What else do I need to do?